Skip to main content

 Biography

-I completed my PhD in social anthropology at the University of Edinburgh in 2019.
-I was then appointed as a Teaching Fellow in the Department of Social Anthropology at the University of Edinburgh (2018-19), adjunct Teaching Fellow in the Department of Anthropology at the University of Melbourne (2019), and LSE Fellow in Anthropology at the London School of Economics and Political Science (2019-2021).
+I completed my PhD in social anthropology at the University of Edinburgh in 2019, before working in the anthropology department at the University of Edinburgh (2018-19), the University of Melbourne (2019), and the London School of Economics and Political Science (2019-2021).
 I came to Durham as a Lecturer in Social Anthropology in September 2021.

 Research Summary

-I am an anthropologist of boxing, and sport more broadly.
+I am an anthropologist of boxing, care, hope, competition and violence.
 My research focuses on how athletes imagine and plan for the future in the context of unequal global sporting industries; the diverse forms that care takes in contexts of bodily breakdown and social strain; and the relationship between gender and sport.
 My work contributes to theoretical and empirical discussion across socio-cultural and medical anthropology, and sociology.

-My book (Ring Dreams: violence, care and hope in an Accra boxing gym, in preparation) examines how Accra boxers forge meaningful relationships through a sport which takes a lasting toll on their health, and explores the forms their hopes and aspirations take in a global industry often loaded against them.
+My book (Ring Dreams: care and hope in an Accra boxing gym, currently under review) examines how Accra boxers forge meaningful relationships through a sport which takes a lasting toll on their health, and explores the forms their hopes and aspirations take in a global industry often loaded against them.

 Recently, my research has examined how competition shapes social relationships and people’s sense of self.
 I am interested in what diverse forms of competition share – from competitions in sport, to those occurring in workplaces, religious spaces, markets, economic and development programs and elsewhere.

-I have also recently become interested in the intersections between anthropology and the neurosciences, particularly in relation to Traumatic Brain Injuries (aka concussions) in sport.
+I have also recently become interested in the intersections between anthropology and the neurosciences, particularly in relation to Traumatic Brain Injuries (sometimes known as concussions) in sport.
 I am developing a project on emerging understandings of the relationships between sport and neuro-degenerative disease, and how this emergent knowledge is re-shaping dynamics of responsibility, care and profit in sporting industries.

 Research Themes